canonical/checkbox/docs/reference/units/template.rst

 ``udev_resource`` script returns a list of items with attributes such as ``path`` and ``name``, so we can use these directly in our template.

+``block_device`` is an other resource unit used for setting a requirement on the state of the current device.

 Simple Jinja templates example
 ------------------------------